-The heavy-duty oil bath knife drive box (A) uses tapered roller bearings on the input shaft and yoke for increased durability.
+Heavy-duty oil bath knife drive box (A) uses tapered roller bearings on the input shaft and yoke for increased durability.
 The pulley and drive arm connections are straight splines with clamping bolts.

-The oil level in the knife drive box (A) is checked with a dipstick that is incorporated into the breather (B).
+Check the oil level in knife drive box (A) with the dipstick that is incorporated into breather (B).